“Mirrors don’t lie, cameras do”!

 Is the Mirror or Camera More Accurate?

 Wondering what makes a mirror image better than a camera.?
 There are so many functions to modify images in-camera.
-Still, people think mirror image is more accurate.
+Still, people think a mirror image is more accurate.
 It means the camera tends to distort your original version.

 Let’s figure out why cameras are less accurate than mirrors: